What constitutes a failure in M&A?

 2. Daimler-Benz and Chrysler (1998): US$36 billion

-The Daimler-Benz and Chrysler is regularly used by MBA courses as the textbook example of how culture clashes will inevitably lead to the failure of a deal.
+The Daimler-Benz and Chrysler merger is regularly used in MBA courses as the textbook example of how culture clashes will inevitably lead to the failure of a deal.

 The upshot?

-Within a decade, Daimler had sold 80% of Chrysler to Cerberus Capital Management for US$7 billion - a US$20 billion poke in the eye to anyone that says culture doesn’t matter.
+Within a decade, Daimler had sold 80% of Chrysler to Cerberus Capital Management for US$7 billion - a US$20 billion poke in the eye to anyone who says culture doesn’t matter.

 Read also: